A Contribution-based Device Selection Scheme in Federated Learning: Performance Evaluation

 \section{Performance Evaluation}

-We have simulated the MEC environment with network parameters defined in \cite{nishio2019client} and conducted extensive experiments with popular large-scale MNIST datasets \cite{MNISThan75:online}.
-We have taken into account the statistical heterogeneity involving the non-i.i.d. characteristics and unbalanced dataset, and setup devices data accordingly \cite{pandey2021edge}.
+We have simulated the MEC environment with network parameters defined in \cite{nishio2019client} and conducted extensive experiments with well-known MNIST datasets \cite{MNISThan75:online}.
+We have taken into account the statistical heterogeneity involving the non-i.i.d. characteristics and unbalanced dataset, in order to appropriately setup data across the devices \cite{pandey2021edge}.
+We shuffle and divide dataset at each device, where data samples are drawn particularly from two labels out of ten for MNIST.
 We have considered $M=100$ devices on a single server with 26 core Intel Xeon 2.6 GHz, 256 GB RAM, 4 TB, Nvidia V100 GPU, Ubuntu OS.
 Accordingly, we have normalized the time cost per global iteration and also assumed that the devices and server are synchronized.
 We have then evaluated the model performance by considering the impact of device selection strategy during the model aggregation.
 For training, each device uses $E=10$ epochs, the batch size $B=10$, and the learning rate $\eta =0.01$ as a default.
 Further, in all of our evaluations, unless specified, we set the value of $C=0.1$, which exhibits a good balance between computational efficiency and convergence rate, as demonstrated experimentally in \cite{mcmahan2017communication}.
 The default value of $\Delta t$ is set to 1.
 We compare CDS against (a) two intuitive baselines: 1) Random Sampling method which choose devices randomly, 2) Greedy Algorithm \cite{balakrishnan2021diverse}, in which the server collects the local gradients of all devices and chooses a subset of devices providing the greatest marginal gain, and (b) a more competitive approach, namely FedFomo\cite{zhang2020personalized}, customized for personalized federated updates of each device.